An adorable Scottish Fold kitten is an irresistible little teddy bear and can melt just about anyones' heart!

 By following these protocols, breeders of Scottish Fold cats have managed to help the breed return to it's original robust health.

-In fact because of responsible breeding practices, on average only about 50% of kittens have this trait.
+In fact, because responsible breeders didn't want to risk the bone abnormality associated with breeding two cats with folded ears together, on average only about 50% of kittens now have this trait.

 But that doesn't mean 50% of each and every litter - some litters may have only one Fd kitten (or even none at all), others may have 3 out of 5 Fd's.
 It's nature at her most unpredictable!